harshith1158/biometric-voting-mvp/README.md

 This project was developed for academic and research purposes to demonstrate the integration of biometric authentication, secure system design, and blockchain technology in electronic voting systems.

-Special thanks to our project supervisor, faculty members, and the Department of Computer Science & Engineering for their guidance and support throughout the development of this project.
+Special thanks to our project supervisor, faculty members, and the Department of Computer Engineering for their guidance and support throughout the development of this project.